OCamlverse/ocamlverse.github.io/README.md

 locally running site.

 **Note:** If you are using Ruby version 3 or above, you will need to add the `webrick` gem to the Gemfile prior to running `bundle install`.

+## License

+All content here is licensed under the [CC0 ("No Rights Reserved")](https://creativecommons.org/share-your-work/public-domain/cc0/) license.